 It is also important to note that in cases of pay discrimination, the burden of proof is fully reversed, and it is upon employers to provide evidentiary facts that the alleged pay discrimination is falsely brought against them.
 Eurofast’s legal and payroll experts can assist its clients and provide all the necessary practical information regarding the implementation of the Directive and the proactive measures that all employers are recommended to apply.

-For additional information and/or assistance by our local advisors please contact Ms. Maria Argyrou, Corporate Lawyer at our Eurofast office in Nicosia, Cyprus at firstname.lastname@example.org
+For further information or assistance, please contact our Legal department at our Eurofast office in Nicosia, Cyprus at firstname.lastname@example.org